panoply/esthetic/docs/src/docs/usage/cli.md

 # CLI

 Æsthetic provides basic CLI support via the `esthetic` command and assumes configuration is defined within a projects `package.json` file via an `esthetic` key property.
 CLI usage requires a path/pattern match be passed and will resolve files from the location provided.
-By default, Æsthetic will print formatted code to **stdout** and requires an `-f` or `--format` flag for file overwrites.
+By default, Æsthetic will print formatted code to **stdout** and requires an `{bash} -f` or `{bash} --format` flag for file overwrites.

-> The `-f` (or `--format`) flag will overwrite files matching the path pattern passed from command line.
-If you'd like to have Æsthetic output files to a different location then use the `-o` (or `--output`) flag.
+> The `{bash} -f` (or `{bash} --format`) flag will overwrite files matching the path pattern passed from command line.
+If you'd like to have Æsthetic output files to a different location then use the `{bash} -o` (or `{bash} --output`) flag.

 # Configuration Files

 When using the CLI you can define configuration using an external file.
 By default, Æsthetic will assume rules/settings are defined in the projects `package.json` file via the `esthetic` property. Æsthetic also supports external config files for settings and defining beautification rules.
-The following files will take precedence if contained in root of your project:

-- `.esthetic`
-- `.esthetic.json`

 Refer to [Config File](/usage/config-file/) for more information